-To find out more about how to apply for their awards, and for our two R&D partner awards, click here!
+To find out more about eligibility criteria and how to apply for the Unlimited’s Awards, and for the Bagri Foundation’s two R&D partner awards, click here!

 Here are some key dates to know:

 ● Thursday 01 October 2020 – Application portal for Expressions of Interest opens

 ● Tuesday 27 October 2020, 12pm – Deadline for Expression of Interest submissions

 ● Wednesday 3 December 2021 – Shortlist announced, application portal for Full Applications opens

 ● February 2021, 12pm – Deadline for Full Applications